remix-run/remix/docs/future/vite.md

 ```

 All other bundling-related options are now [configured with Vite][vite-config].
 This means you have much greater control over the bundling process.

+## Additional features & plugins

+One of the reasons that Remix is moving to Vite is so you have less to learn when adopting Remix.
+This means that, for any additional bundling features you'd like to use, you should reference [Vite documentation][vite] and the [Vite plugin community][vite-plugins] rather than the Remix documentation.

+Vite has many [features][vite-features] and [plugins][vite-plugins] that are not built into the existing Remix compiler.
+The use of any such features will render the existing Remix compiler unable to compile your app, so only use them if you intend to use Vite exclusively from here on out.

 ## Migrating